jpritikin/coach/content/docs/services/groups.md

 a mutually acceptable meeting time slot and theme.
 If one of the themes listed below appeals to you,
 <a href="https://forms.gle/EM3pmjCRnnZpYYUN7" target="_blank">fill out and submit this form</a>.
-We will be in touch.
+We will be in touch within 8 days.

 ## Themes